 Located just east of the downtown core, the Old Town District features smaller homes and lots compared to the Twickenham District.
 However, with more narrow streets and abundant front porches, this neighborhood is very appealing and inviting.
 Old Town has a great sense of place where sidewalk strolls and conversations among neighbors is easy.
 Over 170 houses are within the Old Town district.

 This district featuring more than 270 homes is situated just south the Huntsville’s downtown core and features one of the highest concentrations of antebellum homes in Alabama.
 It was added to the National Register of Historic Places in 1973, and features numerous homes in the Federal and Greek Revival architectural styles - many dating to the early 1800s.
 This stately area features tree-lined streets, exquisitely renovated houses and large lots that beckon one back in time.
 The 1819 Weeden House Museum, home of female artist and poet Maria Howard Weeden, is open to the public, as are several others in the district.
-Here's a recent al.com article sharing more of the fascinating background on Twickenham.
+Here's an al.com article sharing more of the fascinating background on Twickenham.

 Initially part of the 1892 East Huntsville Addition, Five Points developed slowly over the course of a century and features over 350 dwellings.
 It gained Historic Preservation District status in 1999.
 The neighborhood's significance is in its illustration of middle-class housing in 20th century Huntsville.
 The dwellings include a collection of modest one and two-story vernacular Victorian homes, a variety of Bungalows that were very popular in the 1920s and 1930s, modest Cape Cods, and Ranch style houses which were so fashionable in the 1950s and 1960s.